 First of all, it's a three-hour movie.
 I have no problem with that.
 There are a couple of sequences that go on just a tad too long, but I enjoyed being wrapped within the story.
 To paraphrase what Roger Ebert wrote about The Best of Youth (which is six hours long!), “when you hear that it is [three] hours long, reflect that it is therefore [three] hours deep.”

-Jackson wisely does not even show us the giant ape for the first hour.
+Jackson wisely doesn't even show us the giant ape for the first hour.
 Instead, the various stories of the human characters are well-established.
 By the time Kong does arrive on screen, the story is able to devote full attention to his relationship with Ann Darrow (Naomi Watts) without getting bogged down with the task of developing the other characters.

 The first hour of the film lays the groundwork as the story begins in Depression-era New York City, circa 1933.
 Among those we meet are: Ann Darrow, a vaudeville performer who has just lost her job; Carl Denham (Jack Black), a desperate movie director who casts Ann as the new female lead in his movie, even though the studio executives have just pulled the plug; Jack Driscoll (Adrien Brody), the playwright who is writing Denham’s movie; and Captain Englehorn (Thomas Kretschmann), on whose ship the characters are traveling to the mythic Skull Island.